 Besides the Uber driver and other motorists, other parties could also bear responsibility for an Uber accident.
 These third parties may include:

 Understanding who may be held accountable in these cases is critical for determining the best course of action for pursuing compensation.
-An experienced attorney can help identify all potentially responsible parties, ensuring that the injured party’s rights are protected and that they receive the compensation they deserve.
+An experienced Queens Uber and Lyft accident attorney can help identify all potentially responsible parties, ensuring that the injured party’s rights are protected and that they receive the compensation they deserve.

 Uber’s Insurance Policy Coverage for Accidents

 Uber provides specific insurance coverage for its drivers depending on their status within the app during an accident.
-The policy varies based on whether the driver is offline, logged into the app but not yet on a trip, or actively transporting passengers.
-This section delves into the coverage levels and how they apply in different scenarios.
+The policy varies based on if the driver is offline, logged into the app but not yet on a trip, or actively transporting passengers.

 Coverage When the Driver Is Offline